More about: Adventure and Nature Activities in Bali

 If you want to discover the wilder side of Bali, here are some of the best adventure and nature activities you can do on the island.

 Mount Batur, an active volcano in the heart of Bali, is one of the most impressive destinations for trekking enthusiasts.
-The hike starts early in the morning, with torch in hand and the sound of the jungle for company.
+The hike begins at dawn, with torch in hand and the sound of the jungle for company.

 When you reach the top, the reward is spectacular: an unforgettable sunrise with views of the surrounding lakes and mountains.
 On clear days, you can even see the silhouette of Mount Agung in the distance.